sc3/cook-convictions/slides/story-youth.md

 ## Youth carry overwhelming number of convictions in Cook County

-Crime skews young.
-There are several reasons for this, from the penchant for misdeeds at a young age to XX XX XX.
+Street crime skews young.
+There are many theories for why this is, including quite simply that young people are more likely to be out on the street.

 <p class="lead"> Cook County hands down more convictions to young people between the ages of 18-24 than it does to all other age groups combined. </p>